On this page

 Digital Service Standard (DSS)

 In 2015, the Digital Transformation Office (DTO) became responsible for whole-of-government web guidance, which resulted in the launch of their Digital Service Standard (DSS).
-The DTO then became part of a newly formed Digital Transformation Agency (DTA) in October 2016, which was established to guide, oversee and drive the Government’s ambitious digital and ICT agendas, including the DSS.
+The DTO then became part of the Digital Transformation Agency (DTA) in October 2016, which was established to guide, oversee and drive the Government’s ambitious digital and ICT agendas, including the DSS.

-With a strong emphasis on user-centred design and inclusive services, the DSS establishes the criteria that all Australian digital government services must meet to ensure they are technically compliant against WCAG 2.0, as well as simpler, faster and easier for everyone to use.
-Government services will be assessed against the DSS if their design or redesign commenced after 6 May 2016.
+With a strong emphasis on user-centred design and inclusive services, the DSS establishes the criteria that all Australian digital government services must meet to ensure they are technically compliant against WCAG 2.1, as well as simpler, faster and easier for everyone to use.

 Document accessibility